ktoso/swift-se-0282-experimental/README.md

 In addition to the APIs originally proposed, this package also provides a `ManagedAtomic` generic class.
 This is a memory-safe reference type whose instances hold a single atomic value.
 This class provides an easy-to-use, safe interface that exactly matches the API of an eventual move-only atomic generic type.
 However, it requires allocating a separate class instance for every atomic value, which can add significant overhead compared to the lightweight, unsafe pointer-based `UnsafeAtomic`.

 Ultimately, we expect both `ManagedAtomic` and `UnsafeAtomic` will be replaced by a single move-only atomic struct.
-Once that becomes possible, module will likely get proposed as a core standard library component through the Swift Evolution process.
+Once that becomes possible, this module may get adopted as a core standard library component through the Swift Evolution process.
 (And rewritten to use native Swift builtins rather than C facilities.)

 ## Contributing